d3d1rty/csci3200_ass3/README.md

 ##About
 This project is an assignment for CSCI 3200 (XML Processing) course at APSU.
 Being this is an educational project for a grade, collaboration isn't exactly the goal here.
 But if you feel that you can benefit from perusing my code, go for it!

+For reference, I have included the original assignment instructions.

 ##Academic Honesty
 Please, just keep in mind that academic dishonesty is probably (definitely) not tolerated by your educational institution, so come up with your own solutions.
 Besides, I sincerely doubt that your assignment has the same requirements as mine, so you will probably look like an idiot if you try to turn this in.